Comprehensive School Climate Inventory (CSCI)

 Recognizing the importance of school climate and the need for measures and procedures to help schools identify and act on their needs, the State of Illinois passed Senate Bill 7 to formalize school surveys across the state and enhance public information about the schools by providing surveys of learning conditions.

-The CSCI is one of the alternate climate surveys identified by the Illinois State Board of Education (ISBE).
+The CSCI is one of the surveys identified by the Illinois State Board of Education (ISBE) for use.
 The District 181 SELAS Advisory Committee reviewed school climate surveys in 2014-15 and recommended to the Board of Education that the CSCI be used in 2016.
-It was elected the survey be administered again in 2018.
+It was elected as the preferred survey of District 181 again in 2018 and 2019.